berndj/lux_heatpump/README.md

-# Luxtronik-v1 based heatpump sensor home assistant integration.

-This is a home assistant integration for Luxtronik-v1 based heatpumps.
+# Home assistant integration for Luxtronik-v1 based heatpump sensors.

 ### Prerequisites
 Luxtronik-v1 board RS-232 is connected to with ser2net.